AP FACT CHECK: Claims in the VP debate

 She’s described a three-part strategy that involves crushing IS “on its home turf” in the Middle East, disrupting its infrastructure on the ground and online, and protecting America and its allies.
 All are current elements of the Obama administration’s strategy, so it’s not clear what would change or if she would accelerate any portions of it.

-It’s also the case that Trump has not laid out a clear plan.
+It’s also the case that Trump has not laid out a clear plan, though he claims to have a “secret” one that he won’t detail.

+PENCE: “The Trump Foundation is a private family foundation.
+They give virtually every cent in the Trump Foundation to charitable causes.
+Less than 10 cents on the dollar in the Clinton Foundation has gone to charitable causes.”

+THE FACTS: Rather than send money to other charities, the Clinton Foundation tends to spend its money on its own charitable programs.
+Pence’s claim ignores these internal initiatives, overlooking the Clinton Foundation’s work on African farming, climate change and AIDS treatment.
+Many non-profits spend the bulk of their charitable money on their own efforts rather than on outside charitable groups.

 PENCE, calling Clinton the “architect of the Obama administration’s foreign policy,” says the crisis in Syria was the result of a “failed and weak foreign policy that Hillary Clinton helped lead.”